Labor advocates call on Twin Cities developers to agree to independent monitoring

 Minnesota lawmakers ratcheted up the penalties for wage theft in 2019, enacting one of the nation’s toughest laws in the country, making wage theft in excess of $1,000 a felony subject to up to $100,000 in fines and 20 years in prison.

-Since the law passed, however, no one has been criminally charged with wage theft.
+Since the law passed, however, no one has been convicted criminally with wage theft.

 Ellison’s office has referred cases for criminal investigations, according to a spokesman, but has not disclosed details of the cases.